igor-gorlov/teamtalk-regsystem/readme.md

 Implements graphical interface to the registration procedure for both users and administrators of a TeamTalk 5 server.

+Consult the [workflow](workflow.md) before contributing.

 ## Attention!

-The project is abandoned and likely will not be developed any more.
-Use this archived repo at your own risk, or better forget it at all: the application died at a very immature age before reaching production quality.
+The project is currently at early development stage and is **not** ready for production use.